epw/consensus/consensus.md

 **Name:** Lou, Mr. Norrell, Agatha, Lady Corrington, Phan, Lisa, Gordon, Alice, Joan, Rainbow, Norrie, Ms. Siltane

-**Why was your humanity trivialized?** Because of my beliefs, because I was sick, because of my obsession
+**Why were you overlooked, downtrodden, or trivialized?** Because of my beliefs, because I was sick, because of my obsession
-**Why is your humanity still in question?** Because of my obsessions, because I can't keep my mouth shut, because of my friends
+**Why are you ignored, oppressed, or dismissed?** Because of my obsessions, because I can't keep my mouth shut, because of my friends
 **Why are you hunted?** For my beliefs, because I antagonize, for my family ties

 **Looks:**